 Admission: $5 and a can of food

 Hop on board the Halloween Train!
 Cabin John’s “Eye Spy” features just enough “boo” power for kids age 8 and under.
 Along the ride through the woods on the train, kids can try to find Halloween friends hiding along the way and mark them off their “Eye Spy” game cards that they receive with admission.
 Guests can also enjoy Halloween movies every night, face painting on Saturdays and Sundays, and light refreshments for sale.
 The train runs 3-8pm on weekdays and 1-8pm on weekends.
-Purchase tickets online here.
+Purchase tickets online starting October 1 here.

 Haunted Train & Creepy Carousel